 When it comes to providing the best nourishment for their infants, breastfeeding mothers always strive for perfection.
 However, some mothers may encounter challenges with the taste and aroma of their breast milk due to high lipase levels.
-This can result in a sour or soapy flavor that may be unappealing to the baby and discourage feeding.
+This can result in a soapy or metallic flavor that may be unappealing to the baby and discourage feeding.

-• Freeze-drying breast milk is another option to enhance its flavor and preserve nutrients.
+- Freeze-drying breast milk is another option to improve its flavor and preserve nutrients.

 Understanding High Lipase in Breast Milk and Its Effects

-Lipase is an enzyme naturally present in breast milk that plays a crucial role in the digestion and absorption of fats.
-Its primary function is to break down complex fats into simpler forms, making them easier for the baby to digest.
+Lipase is a safe and natural component of human milk.
 However, in some cases, breast milk can contain excessive levels of lipase, leading to noticeable changes in taste and aroma.

 What Is Lipase and Its Role in Breast Milk?